ricardoccpaiva/my_telemetry_api/GUIDE.md

 If you are having some struggle please take a look at this demo repository that I created: https://github.com/ricardoccpaiva/my_telemetry_api

-Here it is an example.
+Here it is an example of what you should see (partially).

 ````Elixir
 *SPANS FOR DEBUG*